Mark Hamill applauds bullied kid for following 'the Jedi way'

-A Star Wars Jedi knows that when battling the dark side one must always take the higher ground, rather than immediately reach for a deadly lightsaber.
+A Jedi knows that when battling the dark side one must always take the higher ground, rather than immediately reach for a deadly lightsaber.

 And that's exactly what 10-year-old Aiden Vazquez did when he was face-to-face with violent bullies at his California school.